KeremTAN/Java-Spring/README.md

 &nbsp;  When a class uses another class, the class controls the another class.</br>
 For example, the save behavior of an object calls the save behavior of another object which is a component of the object which is created within itself in some situations. </br>
 In some cases, we want to take that control back into our own hands. </br>
-This is the inversion of control.</br>
+This is the inversion of control paradigm.</br>
 There are different solutions to do Inversion of Control.</br>
-However, the most common way to do IoC is usually to inject another object component inside the object by injecting it from outside instead of rendering it inside the object.
-In this way, we can make the save behavior of any desired object use the save behavior of the object.</br>
+However, the most common way to do IoC is usually to inject another object component inside the object by injecting it from outside instead of rendering it inside the object. </br>
+In this way, we can set the save behavior of any desired object wanted to use the save behavior of the object.</br>
-That is called Dependency Injection.</br>
+That is called Dependency Injection principle.</br>
+Other ideas for implementing the IoC paradigm apart from Dependency Injection are Strategy Design Pattern, Service Lacator Design Pattern and Factory Design Pattern. </br>

 #### Spring's IoC Container in Briefly;
 &nbsp;  Some of classes are used to carry data, while some of classes are used for their functionality. </br>